dhis2/dhis2-docs/src/commonmark/en/content/user/configure-the-gis-app.md

 realize that the identifier used must **uniquely** identify an organisation unit (e.g. if there are two organisation units in the database of the same name or code, these cannot be matched properly on either).
-As *uid* is the only guaranteed-to-be-unque identifier it is the most robust choice.
-However, as matching on name is usually easier (given that the name is already part of your data), a viable approach to solving uniqueness conflicts can be to match any non-uniquely named organisation units on a different identifier (uid, preferrably) and the rest on their names.
+As *uid* is the only guaranteed-to-be-unique identifier it is the most robust choice.
+However, as matching on name is usually easier (given that the name is already part of your data), a viable approach to solving uniqueness conflicts can be to match any non-uniquely named organisation units on a different identifier (uid, preferably) and the rest on their names.

 As can be seen in the above table there is a matching priority, meaning